NewForce-at-Mountwest/foundations-course/chapters/THE_DOM.md

 8. Call the `printHtmlString` function and pass in your `cohort1HTML` variable and the id of the element you want to print to (`"cohort-one-container"`).
 9. Repeat steps 6-8 for `cohort2` and `cohort3`

-# The DOM Challenge Exercise
+#### Challenge: Weather Data

-1. Copy and paste the data from the [Yahoo Weather API](https://gist.github.com/jordan-castelloe/565f27683a5d33a4ce9b85471530eea0) into your JavaScript file.
+1. Copy and paste the data from the Yahoo Weather API into your JS file.
+You can find it at the bottom of the [variables and data types chapter](./VARIABLES_AND_DATATYPES.md).

 1. Copy and paste the following HTML anywhere between the `<body>` tags of your `index.html` file.
 ```html